BlinkTagInc/realtime-transit-display/README.md

 ## Example

-You can see the Realtime Transit Display in use at [transit.bn.ee](http://transit.bn.ee)
+You can see the Realtime Transit Display in use at [transit.bn.ee](http://transit.bn.ee).
+A raspberry pi can be used to power the display, [see this post](http://blog.bn.ee/2013/01/11/building-a-real-time-transit-information-kiosk-with-raspberry-pi/).

 ## Running